sramnani/tictac/README.md

 # tictac
-Angular implementation of the game tictactoe
+Angular implementation of the game tictactoe <br>
+Please run node server to run the code